-Likewise, SFC-authorised Hong Kong domiciled funds managed by SFC-licensed managers in Hong Kong that seek to enter the Mainland market should also meet similar corresponding criteria set out by the CSRC.
+Likewise, SFC-authorized Hong Kong domiciled funds managed by SFC-licensed managers in Hong Kong that seek to enter the Mainland market should also meet similar corresponding criteria set out by the CSRC.

-According to preliminary estimation, around 850 Mainland funds are eligible to apply for SFC authorisation for offering in Hong Kong and around 100 Hong Kong funds are eligible for applying to be marketed in the Mainland.
-It is generally expected that the first batch of Mainland funds authorised by the SFC (Recognised Mainland Funds) will be offered in Hong Kong in Q3 or Q4 2015.
+According to preliminary estimation, around 850 Mainland funds are eligible to apply for SFC authorization for offering in Hong Kong and around 100 Hong Kong funds are eligible for applying to be marketed in the Mainland.
+It is generally expected that the first batch of Mainland funds authorized by the SFC (Recognised Mainland Funds) will be offered in Hong Kong in Q3 or Q4 2015.

 How can I find out if a fund is a Recognised Mainland Fund under the MRF?
 Where can I find more information about Recognised Mainland Funds?